Michael P. Rogan

 - the special committee of Kinder Morgan, Inc. in its consideration of the $22 billion buyout by members of management and a group of private equity investors;

 Mr. Rogan repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America, The Legal 500 United States and IFLR1000.
-He also was included in Chambers Global: The World’s Leading Lawyers in Business 2014.
+He also was included in Chambers Global: The World’s Leading Lawyers for Business 2014 and 2015.
 Mr. Rogan was featured as a “Dealmaker in the Spotlight” in the June 2010 issue of The American Lawyer, which highlighted his advice on significant deals in the energy sector.

 J.D., University of Connecticut, 1974